httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 All of the byte sequences below are encoded using base64url (see {{Section 5 of !BASE64=RFC4648}}) without quotes and without padding.
-In other words, these byte sequence authentication parameters values MUST NOT include any characters other then ASCII letters, digits, dash and underscore.
+In other words, these byte-sequence authentication parameters' values MUST NOT include any characters other then ASCII letters, digits, dash and underscore.

 The integer below is encoded without a minus and without leading zeroes.
-In other words, the integer authentication parameters value MUST NOT include any characters other than digits, and MUST NOT start with a zero unless the full value is "0".
+In other words, the integer authentication parameter's value MUST NOT include any characters other than digits, and MUST NOT start with a zero unless the full value is "0".